Irish challenge to UK approval of new nuclear plant in Somerset

 Mr Hogan added: "While not having a nuclear power industry, it is Ireland's position that, where a state chooses to develop a nuclear power industry, this should be done in accordance with the highest international standards with respect to safety and environmental protection.

-"Ireland's priority is the safety of the Irish people and the protection of our environment, including the shared marine environment of the Irish Sea."'25,000 jobs'
+"Ireland's priority is the safety of the Irish people and the protection of our environment, including the shared marine environment of the Irish Sea."

 When the UK energy secretary approved the Hinkley Point development last month, Mr Davey said the project was "of crucial national importance".